hpc/pavilion2/docs/tests/variables.rst

 ^^^^^^^^^^^^

-Single value variables are the simplest, and are what is generally shown in the Pavilion documentation for simplicities sake.
-Variable references are simply replaced with the variable's value.
+Single value variables are the simplest, and are what is generally shown in the Pavilion documentation for simplicity's sake.
+For single value variables, variable references are simply replaced with the variable's value.

 .. code:: yaml